github-changelog-generator/github-changelog-generator/README.md

     - Bug fixes (issues labeled `bug`) :beetle:
     - Enhancements (issues labeled `enhancement`) :star2:
     - Issues (closed issues with no labels) :non-potable_water:
+    - Plus any additional custom label-to-section mappings you want :gear:

 - Manually include or exclude issues by labels :wrench:
 - Customize lots more!
 Tweak the changelog to fit your preferences :tophat: